stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### Saving time
 - Saving time while typing may not seem important, but the longer that you spend in front of a computer, the happier you will be if you can reduce the time you spend at the keyboard.
-- ressing the up/down arrows will let you scroll through previous commands entered.
+- pressing the up/down arrows will let you scroll through previous commands entered.
 - If you highlight some text, middle clicking on the mouse will paste it on the command line.
 - Tab completion doesn't just work on filenames, it also works on commands.
      - Try it by typing fin and pressing tab...